Scaevola argentea: Description

-Scaevola argentea, is a prostrate, branching shrub which grows to a height of to 15 cm.
-It is silvery and hairy.
-The leaves are sessile, elliptic to obovate, sometimes dentate, sometimes entire.
-The leaf blade is about 8–20 mm long and 3–13 mm wide.
-The flowers occur in dense spikes or spike-like thyrses and have elliptical bracts which are 5–10 mm long and entire.
-The bracteoles are 3–4 mm long and narrowly elliptic.
-The sepals are free.
-The corolla is 8–13 mm long, and has silvery hairs on the outside, is bearded inside, and is mauve to blue.
-The ovary is 2-locular.
-The indusium (cup enclosing the stigma) is 1 mm long and has a stiff purplish beard with and without bristles on the lips.
-The fruit is about 2 mm long, ellipsoidal, sometimes ribbed, otherwise smooth, sometimes pubescent.
+Scaevola argentea, is a prostrate, much-branched subshrub that typically grows to a height of 15 cm and is covered with silvery hairs.
+The leaves are sessile, elliptic to egg-shaped, sometimes toothed, usually 8–20 mm long and 3–13 mm wide.
+The flowers arranged in dense spikes or spike-like thyrses and with overlapping elliptic bracts 5–10 mm long and narrowly elliptic bracteoles 3–4 mm long.
+The sepals are semicircular, about 0.5 mm long and free from each other.
+The petals are mauve to blue, 8–13 mm long and covered with silvery hairs pressed against the surface on the outside and bearded inside.
+The ovary has ovary is two locules with a style 3–5 mm long.
+Flowering occurs from March to September, and the fruit is elliptic, about 2 mm long, more or less ribbed, otherwise smooth and covered with soft hairs.